-This program is designed present techniques and tips that can assist the rescuer in extricating a patient trapped in School Buses.
-We are going to first take a look school bus types, construction standards, anatomy and extrication techniques.
+This two-day program is designed present techniques and tips that can assist the rescuer in extricating a patient trapped in School Buses.
+During the classroom portion we are going to first take a look school bus types, construction standards, anatomy and extrication techniques.
 We will discuss scene approach, hazards, and stabilization of school bus.
-Multi-passenger vehicles present us with quite a different challenge, this course will assist the rescuer in meeting this challenge.
+Multi-passenger vehicles present us with quite a different challenge; this course will assist the rescuer in meeting this challenge.
 The rescuer will be presented with the complications and challenges of extrication from school buses and other multi- passenger vehicles.
 We will discuss the challenges of a Mass Causality Incident and triage tips for the student and their departments.
 Students will gain hands on experience during field exercises.
 Student will stabilize a school bus, complete window removal, picture window evolution, seat removal, breach the sidewall and rear of the bus.

 Pre-requisites: Must have current Basic (Awareness/Operations Level) Extrication Certification such as 3330 Basic Auto Extrication.

 Minimum PPE – Head, Eye, Hand and Foot protection, Long sleeves in the form of extrication gear or turnout gear or coveralls.